TOOLS

 Award Procedure

-Grant awards representing 50 percent of the total State allocation under the Recovery Act will be forwarded to the State lead agency by September 30, 2009.
+Two grant awards, each representing 50 percent of the total State allocation of IDEA Part C ARRA funds under the Recovery Act were made to each State lead agency on April 1, 2009 and September 30, 2009 with the funds available for obligation on February 17, 2009.

 Deadlines